Radex13/SimpleChat/README.md

 * Join chat room.
 * Send and receive real-time messages.

-## Important
+>[!IMPORTANT]
-If you want delete the database this is the command
+>If you want delete the database this is the command in the terminal do you have install turso
    ```bash
     turso db shell name-database
    ```